Carl Zoll: Later career

 A newspaper headline from the Green Bay Press-Gazette article discussing Zoll's first loss in wrestling in 1919.

 In January 1919, Zoll defeated Cyclone Burns in an hour-long fight.
 Later that month, he battled to a draw against Elmer Saunders, as the match was ended after the mat they fought on tore, making it impossible to continue.
 He fought against Saunders in February and was defeated for the first time in his career.
 In April, he lost a second time when he was defeated by future world champion Ed Lewis in a bout that lasted half an hour.
 The Press-Gazette reported that when Zoll had fought Lewis, the latter predicted Zoll had a bright future as a wrestler.
 However, the Press-Gazette noted that even though Zoll still had a passion for and desire to wrestle, he was expecting to marry shortly and had other responsibilities related to his stone cutting business.

 Later, Zoll was trained by former world middleweight champion Jim Barnes and defeated the champion of Appleton, George Gloudemans, in July, which was the second time he had defeated Gloudemans in his career.
-He defeated Strangler Hill in September 1919.
-By November, he claimed to have a record of 46–1 and was dubbed the "Wisconsin Wonder" by his manager, Condon.
+He defeated Strangler Hill in September 1919; by November, he claimed to have a record of 46–1 and was dubbed the "Wisconsin Wonder" by his manager, Condon.
 Zoll declared himself to be a future world champion.
-In December, he fought a rematch against Elmer Saunders, which was declared a draw after neither competitor had fallen after nearly 3 1/2 hours of competing.
+In December, he fought a rematch against Elmer Saunders, which was declared a draw after neither competitor had fallen after nearly three-and-a-half hours of competing.